Day 15 of 30-Day .NET Challenge: Lazy Initialization

 Introduction

-To enhance the power of the .Net Application, make use of Lazy<T>
+To enhance the power of the .Net Application, make use of Lazy<T> class to pause the instantiation of class until the object is needed.

 Learning Objectives